violeine/re.sume/readme.md

 # re.sume

-minimal, all lowercase, some shade of greys resume built with tailwind.
+minimal, ~~all lowercase~~, some shade of greys resume built with tailwind.

 support download as pdf through nextjs api route and puppeteer.